tapunict/System-Stats-By-Keylogger/README.md

 - **UUID**: Identifies the PC univocally.
 Has the following format: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 - **Window Title**: Is the title of the window where the user has typed.
 - **Timestamp Start**: Indicates when the user started typing in that window.
-- **Text logged**: Is the set of keys pressed by the user and logged by the keylogger.
+- **Logged Text**: Is the set of keys pressed by the user and logged by the keylogger.
 - **Timestamp End**: Indicates when the user finished typing in that window.

 For instance: